-Mayor says Stamford 'will not work' with former CFO who joined BLT
+UPDATE: Stamford Mayor Martin orders review of all work former CFO conducted with BLT

 Handler left his city post – the equivalent of a chief financial officer – on Feb.
 28 after serving for eight years, saying he planned to spend more time with his family and that he had no other job lined up.

-But yesterday BLT announced Handler was joining it as a member of its executive committee.
+But on March 4, BLT announced Handler was joining it as a member of its executive committee.

+Martin then issued a statement saying that, “consistent with our ethical policy,” the city “will not work with Mike on potential P3 (public private partnerships) plans in Stamford.”

 “I believe Mike Handler served our community faithfully for eight years and everything he has done for our city has given me the utmost confidence in his commitment to the people of Stamford,” Martin stated.